Chris Martin (footballer, born 1990): Port Vale

 Born in, and growing up in Mansfield, Martin attended Frederick Gent School.
-He joined the Port Vale youth system after leaving his home town club Nottingham Forest in 2005.
-He joined Northern Premier League First Division outfit Kidsgrove Athletic on loan in March 2007 at the age of 16.
+He joined the Port Vale youth system after leaving his hometown club Nottingham Forest in 2005.
+He joined Northern Premier League First Division club Kidsgrove Athletic on loan in March 2007 at the age of 16.
 His Vale debut came against Swindon Town at the County Ground on 19 April 2008; where Port Vale were beaten 6–0.
 Manager Lee Sinnott refused to blame Martin for the heavy defeat.

 After Joe Anyon broke his leg in March 2009, Martin was given his first run in the first team, playing the last ten games of the 2008–09 season.
 Anyon failed to recover for the start of the 2009–10 season.
-New manager Micky Adams looked to sign Stuart Tomlinson in order to have an experienced option in goal, but the cash-strapped club could not afford to offer Tomlinson a permanent deal.
-However Martin did not disappoint, an assured display against Rochdale was followed by a solid performance in the League Cup at Bramall Lane, where Vale defeated Championship side Sheffield United 2–1.
+New manager Micky Adams looked to sign Stuart Tomlinson to have an experienced option in goal, but the cash-strapped club could not afford to offer Tomlinson a permanent deal.
+However, Martin did not disappoint, an assured display against Rochdale was followed by a solid performance in the League Cup at Bramall Lane, where Vale defeated Championship side Sheffield United 2–1.
 Adams commented: "We knew our keeper would have to have a great night, and what a night he's had."
 However, he was transfer listed in late September, along with the entire Port Vale squad, after Adams saw his team slip to a third consecutive defeat.

 He remained the first choice keeper however, his shot-stopping ability, overall competence and reliability making him the star player of the first half of the campaign.
 In January 2010 he kept three clean sheets in a row, the first time Vale had done so in over three years.
 His record of conceding just 25 goals in 26 League Two matches by February led the club to promise him a new contract, and led to public praise from teammate Adam Yates.
 After a run of 38 consecutive games he was rested in February 2010, as manager Adams wished to see Joe Anyon in competitive action.
 Martin regained his place the next month after Anyon made two costly errors in his seven games.
 The teenager picked up the Young Player of the Year award for his 47 appearances.
 He was offered a new contract by the club at the end of the season, whilst Anyon was released.
 Martin signed the two-year contract, which came with an increase in wages.